samirsen/resnet-ablation/README.md

 | :---         |     :---:      |          ---: |
 | VGG19 (Serial)   | --     |  71.47  |
 | Resnet34     | --      | 82.85      |

+What we find is that the residual connections have allowed the Resnet34 architecture to be more robust to noise perturbations in its layers compared wit the fully serial VGG network.
+In future work, it will be interesting to observe various forms of perturbation (those which are relevant in human visual processing) and the effect on network activations and testing accuracy.